dohliam/stream2chromecast/README.md

         stream2chromecast.py -status

+###Specifying a device when there are multiple Chromecasts on the network
+To specify a device by name, use the -devicename parameter. e.g.

+ - To play a file on a device named "my_chromecast"

+        stream2chromecast.py -devicename my_chromecast my_media.mp4

 Notes
 -----
 The real-time transcoding is done by ffmpeg (or avconv) using the ultrafast preset by default.
 Consequently, by default, the video quality is not as good as it would be if slower presets were used.
 However, it does allow even modestly powered machines to serve video without buffering.
 The transcoding preset and bitrate can be adjusted using the "set_transcode_quality" function to improve the quality on more highly powered processors.